Electoral Act 1993

 2. a duly completed return under section 206I in respect of that party; and

-1. the auditor’s report obtained under section 206L that relates to that return.
+1. an auditor’s report obtained under section 206L relating to the return, if that section applies.

 1. For the purposes of subsection (3)(b), a party wins a constituency seat if—